ReactForBeginners/exercise1-todo/README.md

 ## Fetching user input

-We recommend you to use [controlled components](https://facebook.github.io/react/docs/forms.html#controlled-components) in order to get the users input, and setting the state on the [onChange](https://facebook.github.io/react/docs/forms.html#interactive-props) event.
+We recommend that you use [controlled components](https://facebook.github.io/react/docs/forms.html#controlled-components) when working with the input field, and setting the state with the [onChange](https://facebook.github.io/react/docs/forms.html#interactive-props) event.

 Alternatively you can use *refs* and *findDOMNode*.
 However, this techinque will be covered in exercise 2, so use controlled components in order to learn as much as possible.

 ## Stretch goals:

-* Enable the user to create multiple lists
+If you finish up before the deadline, use the remaning time to add extra features to the app.

+* **Multiple lists**
 The user clicks *New list*, and a new list appears on the page, which he/her can add and delete items on.

+* **Edit existing items**
+The user clicks on an item, enabling it to be modified.